Clifford Odets: Hollywood

-Like most screenwriters of the time, Odets worked within the studio system until the advent of independent production in the 1950s.
+Like most screenwriters of the time, Odets worked within the studio system until independent production companies gained prominence in the 1950s.
 Thus he often wrote drafts for films such as Rhapsody in Blue and It's a Wonderful Life that were handed off to another screenwriter or team for further development.
 Odets declined to be credited for many of the films on which he worked, but did accept full credit as both screenwriter and director for None but the Lonely Heart (1944), adapted from the novel by Richard Llewellyn and produced by RKO.
 The film starred Cary Grant, Ethel Barrymore (who won an Oscar for Best Supporting Actress), Barry Fitzgerald, and Jane Wyatt.

 Odets wrote the 1957 screenplay for Sweet Smell of Success, based on the novelette and a first draft by Ernest Lehman and produced by the independent company Hecht-Hill-Lancaster.
 Starring Burt Lancaster and Tony Curtis, this film noir depicts the underbelly of the newspaper world.
-The character of J.J.
-Hunsecker, played by Lancaster, was voted the 35th most despicable villain in 100 years of film by the American Film Institute.
+The character of J. J. Hunsecker, played by Lancaster, was voted the 35th most despicable villain in 100 years of film by the American Film Institute.
 Odets directed one other film, for which he also wrote the screenplay, The Story on Page One (1959).

 Four of Odets's plays—Golden Boy, Clash by Night, The Big Knife and The Country Girl—have been made into films, though Odets did not write the screenplays.